-Building and demolition works are an essential part of modern life.
-However the noise they create can be very intrusive to people living and working nearby.
+Building and demolition work are an essential part of modern life.
+However, the noise they create can be very intrusive to people living nearby.

-It is normally possible to overcome serious disturbance to residents through good site management and a little common sense.
+It is normally possible to overcome serious disturbance to residents through good site management and common sense.
 Occasionally, however, it is necessary for the Council to restrict working hours where noise can be heard beyond the boundary of the site.
 This can be done by applying a condition to the planning consent, or by using powers under the Control of Pollution Act 1974.

-The council expects that potentially noisy construction and demolition activities will only be carried out during the following times:
+The council expects that potentially noisy construction and demolition work will only be carried out during the following hours:

 - 07:30 - 18.00 Monday to Friday